Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Kentavious Caldwell-Pope included, take the court versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates face the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-In this piece we'll break down Caldwell-Pope's stats and trends, helping you with your prop bets.
+In this piece we'll dive into Caldwell-Pope's stats and trends, helping you make good predictions on prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns